 Back to Top

 III.
-GENERAL RULES
+GENERAL RULES GOVERNING DEPOSIT ACCOUNTS

 Back to Top

 - Notices.
-All notices concerning your account are effective when mailed or delivered to the address we have for you in our account records.
-Notice from us to any one holder of an account constitutes notice to all holders of the account.
-Unless otherwise provided in this Agreement, any notice you give to us must be in writing and is effective when it is actually received by us and we have a reasonable opportunity to act, not to be less than five (5) business days.
+All notices concerning your account are effective when mailed to you at the address shown on our deposit records or, if applicable, you will be notified of its availability electronically, or it will otherwise be made available to you.
+Notice from us to any one (1) holder of an account constitutes notice to all holders of the account.
+We may provide notices as a message on your periodic account statement or an insert with your periodic account statement.
+Unless otherwise provided in this Agreement, any notice you give to us must be in writing and is effective when it is actually received by us and we have a reasonable opportunity to act, but in no event less than five (5) business days.
 Written notice to us must be sent to ATTN: Branch Manager, Commerce Bank at the address of the branch at which the account was opened.
 If the branch at which the account was opened has been closed, or if the account was opened by mail, telephone or electronic means, notice must be sent to Commerce Bank, ATTN: Branch Manager, 1000 Walnut, Kansas City, MO 64106.
-We may, in our discretion, act upon verbal notice from you except with respect to oral stop payment notices.
+We may, in our discretion, act upon verbal notice from you except as otherwise provided in this Agreement.

 Back to Top